 Crunchyroll and Surfshark: a match made in Akihabara

 Wherever you are, anime is in your heart as well.
-Too bad Crunchyroll doesn’t feel like making that anime available there.
-However, with a VPN, you can unblock your animated manga no matter where you are.
-More than that, a VPN is useful if you want to see anime that networks other than Crunchyroll host.
+And with a VPN, you feed your Crunchyroll addiction no matter the local network conditions.
+More than that, a VPN is useful even outside of streaming anime.
 Try Surfshark, and this boring 3D world will seem nothing more than a dream!